nickangtc/nickang-blog-gatsby/content/blog/2020-04-29-writing-like-it-matters/index.md

 ---
 title: Words matter
 date: "2020-04-29"
-description: Inspired by a book and an article, I decided to write!
+excerpt: Inspired by a book and an article, I decided to write!
 ---

 Among the people I know personally, I am probably the most prone to romanticising writing.
 I don't like that about myself and hope that I would become much more practical with the words I write.
 Romanticising wordplay is like Owen Wilson in Midnight in Paris: an insufferable joy ride.